Toble007/COVID-19_CS_5010_Project/Final Report.md

 ![Transformed data](https://github.com/Toble007/COVID-19_CS_5010_Project/blob/main/Visualizations/New%20Tests%20Transformed%20vs%20New%20Cases%20Transformed.png)

-This somewhat solved the problem and couldn't think of anything else to do so proceed to model fitting.
+This somewhat solved the linearity problem so proceed to model fitting.

 ### Model Description
+New COVID Tests vs New COVID Cases were fitted a linear regression model

 ### Model Interpretation